Anne of Brittany: Death

 The double mausoleum Louis XII and Anne of Brittany, carved in Carrara marble, was unveiled at Saint Denis Basilica in 1531.
-The baldachin was in arcades, and in the base of the sarcophagus were depicted the victories of Louis XII (Battle of Agnadello, the triumphal entry into Milan), statues of the Twelve Apostles and the four Cardinal virtues, the work of the Juste brothers, Italian sculptors who received the order in 1515.
+The baldachin was in arcades, while the base of the sarcophagus depicted the victories of Louis XII (Battle of Agnadello, the triumphal entry into Milan), statues of the Twelve Apostles and the four Cardinal virtues, the work of the Juste brothers, Italian sculptors who received the order in 1515.
 The transi (whose realism was so shocking that it included an open abdomen stitched after the extraction of the entrails) and orans before a Prie-dieu crowning the platform are attributed to Guillaume Regnault.
 The tomb was desecrated during the Revolution on 18 October 1793 and the bodies were thrown into a mass grave.
 Alexandre Lenoir saved much of the monument, which was preserved in the Museum of French Monuments in 1795 before being returned to the Royal Basilica under the Second Bourbon Restoration.

 Personal characteristics

 Anne was a highly intelligent woman who spent much of her time on the administration of Brittany.
 She was described as shrewd, proud and haughty in manner.
 She made the safeguarding of Breton autonomy, and the preservation of the Duchy outside the French crown, her life's work, although that goal would prove to have failed shortly after her death.

 Anne was also a patron of the arts and enjoyed music.
 A prolific collector of tapestries, it is very likely that the unicorn tapestries now on view at The Cloisters museum in New York City were commissioned by her in celebration of her wedding to Louis XII.
 Of her four surviving illuminated manuscript books of hours the most famous is the Grandes Heures of Anne of Brittany.
-She also patronized printed books and their authors.
+She also supported printed books and their authors, for example commissioning a more modern French version, for print, of Christine of Pizan's book The City of Ladies, of a century earlier.